The Beautician and the Beast poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Joy Miller teaches beauty school in Queens, surrounded by her students and vibrant NYC life.
 She's a confident, big-hearted beautician living a comfortable but unremarkable life..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Joy is mistaken for a science teacher and offered a position as tutor to the children of Boris Pochenko, the autocratic president of the fictional Eastern European nation Slovetzia.
 The job offer is made due to a resume mix-up..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.